This section provides some guidelines and best practices for archiving snapshots.

 -

 Determine the storage costs for storing the unreferenced blocks in the standard tier for 90 days.
-Compare this value with the cost of storing the full snapshot, described in from step 1, in the archive tier.
+Compare this value with the cost of storing the full snapshot, described in step 1, in the archive tier.
 You can determine your costs savings by comparing the values, assuming that you do not restore the full snapshot from the archive tier during the minimum 90-day period.
 For more information, see Pricing and billing for archiving Amazon EBS snapshots.